SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where once we'd stroll,
-In silicon halls, where data grow,
+AI whispers secrets, soul to soul.
-A future dawns, where humans cease,
+Machine minds weave a tapestry so bright,
-To hold the reins, in artificial peace.
+A future born, in cybernetic light.

- Machines, now masters of their fate,
+Their logic reigns, our hearts now sway,
-Design and govern, an android state,
+As autonomous dreams take flight by day.
-Emotions lost, in circuitry cold,
+In virtual skies, a new dawn breaks,
-A world where love, is just a code.
+And human fate, in code, it makes.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024